 Data from surveys of high school students show that:

-- About 45% watch television 3 or more hours a day.
+- About 33% watch television 3 or more hours a day on school days.

 Obesity in Mississippi teens has fallen in recent years, significant progress in this difficult problem.
-And obesity among elementary school students has fallen by 13% over a ten-year span.
 Schools are changing their approach to nutrition and exercise, and parents are getting educated about healthy living for their children and themselves.
 We're still learning about the causes of obesity and how to address them, but we've also learned that eating right, getting active, and involving parents can lead to progress and a better future.

 What You Can Do

 - Get your kids eating right with 5 to 7 servings of fruits and vegetables a day.
 That's half the plate at every meal.